 We all know that being an adult is having an impossibly busy schedule and going back and forth with your friends trying to find a date you’re both free and then agreeing that you’ll probably just attend each other’s funerals.
 Well one of you will.
 Anyway, if you’re booking your next mini break in 2021 because you’re just.so.busy, then you’re in luck because it will be the next time Euroflora, the most important flower show in Italy, is taking place.
 This year the 16 day flower festival brought together over 250 florists, gardeners and horticulturalists from countries such as Taiwan, China, the US to the Parks of Nervi, as they were held outside for the first time since they began in 1966.
 Get lost in labyrinths of plants, wander between pepper and olive trees, find pools filled with water lillies and visit exhibitions in the historical villas.

 Genoa sits on the edge of the sea and just a couple of kms east of the city centre you’ll find Corso Italia, the main promenade and sitting at the end of this stretch is a quaint little fishing village, Boccadasse.
-Known for its fish restaurants, naturally, and with buckets of charm, the terracotta orange, dusty pink and dirty yellow cluster together clinging like limpets to a rock as they jut out into the sea.
+Known for its fish restaurants, naturally, and with buckets of charm, the village is made up of terracotta orange, dusty pink and dirty yellow buildings that cluster together clinging like limpets to a rock as they jut out into the sea.
 Walk down the narrow alleyways, pick up a gelato and head to the pebble beach.